WA Electric Car Rebate 2026: Every EV Incentive in Western Australia

 For the most current status of WA programs, use the rebate checker or contact the WA Department of Finance directly.

-Western Australia launched its Zero Emission Vehicle Rebate in May 2022, offering $3,500 off the purchase price of eligible battery electric vehicles.
-The rebate applies to new BEVs with a drive-away price of $70,000 or under, and is paid directly to the buyer after purchase and registration.
+Western Australia launched its Zero Emission Vehicle Rebate in May 2022, offering $3,500 off the purchase price of eligible battery electric vehicles priced at $70,000 or under drive-away.
+It was paid directly to the buyer after purchase and registration, with no income test.

 Stamp Duty in WA

-Western Australia does not offer a blanket stamp duty exemption for battery electric vehicles.
-Standard duty rates apply to EV purchases in WA, which is different from the position in NSW (full exemption) and differs from the concessional rates available in Queensland.
+Western Australia does not offer any stamp duty concession for battery electric vehicles.
+Standard duty rates apply to EV purchases in WA, the same as for petrol and diesel cars.

 The Federal FBT Exemption: Still the Biggest Saving Available